 Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them. (full text at Matthew 5:17-19)

 Fulfilling God’s Law

 This Scripture gives us the key to understanding the Bible.
 Everything written in the Bible in the Old Testament refers to Jesus as the Messiah.

 All the law that the Pharisees accused Jesus of is for the Israelites.
-It contains all the rules of life, faith, and morals for those who called the Chosen People.
-Their mission is to create the religious and cultural environment in which the Messiah sent by God could be born.
+It contains all the rules of life, faith, and morals for the Chosen People.
+Their mission is to create a religious and cultural environment where the Messiah sent by God could be born.

-Therefore, when Jesus says that he has come to fulfill the law, it means that everything that is written in the Old Testament about the Messiah will become a reality with Jesus.
+Therefore, when Jesus says that he has come to fulfill the law, everything written in the Old Testament about the Messiah will become a reality with Jesus.